-We value collaboration
+We value collaboration.

 Collaborating and working in partnership with world-class medical professionals, researchers, organisations and supporters helps us deliver more.
 We want to be inspired and to improve by challenging ourselves and by benchmarking ourselves against world-class results.
-We build alliances and work with local communities and global partners to deliver the best results.

-• We are accountable and transparent
+We are accountable and transparent.